dbeley/reddit_export_userdata/README.md

     archivebox_export: true
 ```

-By default, the script search for a `config.yaml` config file, but you can use the `-c/--config_file` argument to use another config file.
+By default, the script searches for a `config.yaml` config file in the current folder, but you can use the `-c/--config_file` argument to use another config file.

 ## Run